 Medicaid is accepting public comments on proposed changes to the Traumatic Brain Injury (TBI) Waiver until March 29, 2020.
 For more information, please visit the HCBS Public Comments webpage or view our Public Notice.

-Our services help people who are aged or have disabilities meet their needs and achieve their goals in how and where to live.
+Our services help people who are aged or have disabilities meet their needs while living where they choose.

-First, a person must qualify for a program that offers a particular service.
+First, a person must qualify for a program that offers the service.
 Each program has its own requirements.
 People who qualify for a program are also called participants.
 Not all services are available through all programs.

 Included below are services we offer:

 What are Adult Day Services?
-Social activities, supervision, supportive services, meals, and in some situations, health services that are provided in a licensed setting.
+Social activities, supervision, supportive services, meals, and health services that are provided in a licensed setting.
 Who needs Adult Day Services?
 Someone who has physical, emotional or cognitive impairments.
 Do I qualify for Adult Day Services?
 You may qualify if you:

 You must first qualify for a DHHS program that has the Adult Day Services, and a worker must determine that you need this service.

-Contact a DHHS office, your services coordinator if you have one, view a listing of licensed Adult Day services, or locate a listing of Adult Day services in your area.
+Contact a DHHS office, your services coordinator, view a listing of licensed Adult Day services, or locate a listing of Adult Day services in your area.

-Assisted Living is a service where shelter, food and other services are provided.
-These services include assistance with or provision of personal care activities, activities of daily living (ADL), instrumental activities of daily living (IADL) and health maintenance.
+Assisted Living provides shelter, food and other services such as assistance with personal care activities, activities of daily living (ADL), instrumental activities of daily living (IADL) and health maintenance.